Rearward facing child restraints

 In the event of a crash the bassinette drops into the base and reduces the impact on the child.
 The capsule features a specially designed harness that caters for the small shoulders of newborns.

 It also has the convenience of allowing the baby to be removed from the vehicle in the carry basket.
-Its overall compact size also makes the Safe-n-Sound Baby Safety Capsule readily compatible with most types of vehicles.
+Its overall compact size also makes the Safe-n-Sound Baby Safety Capsule readily compatible with most vehicles.

 Convertible Child Safety Seats

 Convertible child safety seats are also rated for use from birth.
-Some will accommodate a child up to around 6 months of age rearward facing whilst others are rated to around 12 months of age rearward facing.
+Some will accommodate a child up to around 6 months of age rearward facing whilst others are rated to around 12 or 30 months of age rearward facing.
 Once the child has reached the maximum limit for the rearward facing mode the seat can then be turned forward facing until around 4 years of age.

 More information on convertible child safety seats can be found here.

-RAA’s fitting service is available by appointment by calling the RAA Safety Centre on 08 8202 4592 or via email.
+RAA's fitting service is also available by appointment by calling the RAA Safety Centre on 08 8202 4592 or via email.